“The first and best victory is to conquer self.” – Plato

 As I connected to those old feelings, I reflected back on what I’m doing now that feels so different.
 I began jotting down a list of things I do to keep balanced and on purpose.

-As you read the list below, what would you like to add that’s been working for you?
+As you read the list below, what would you

 Please let me know in the comments section at the bottom of this post.
 I welcome your feedback!